 - Flexibility: the same structure can house aging parents, an adult child, or a home office, then convert back to a rental later.

-- Tax treatment: as a rental, the unit opens up depreciation and expense deductions — worth reviewing with a CPA alongside our overview of the real costs of owning a rental.
+- Tax treatment: as a rental, the unit opens up depreciation and expense deductions — review the specifics with a CPA alongside our guide to rental property tax deductions.

 An ADU makes the most sense if you have a suitable Vancouver-area lot, can fund the build (cash, HELOC, or a renovation/construction loan), and intend to hold the property for the long term.
-With HB 1337 stripping away owner-occupancy and parking barriers, the regulatory door is more open than it has ever been — and demand for smaller, well-located rentals in Clark County remains strong.
+With HB 1337 stripping away owner-occupancy and parking barriers, the regulatory door is more open than it has ever been — and demand for smaller, well-located rentals in Clark County remains strong, one of several reasons investors keep choosing Vancouver WA.
 The owners who win with ADUs are the ones who treat the unit as a real rental business: permitted correctly, built to last, and managed professionally from day one.
+If a second unit feels like more than you want to take on solo, weigh it the way you would any decision to buy a rental property — against the time, capital, and management bandwidth it actually requires.

 This article is general information, not legal, tax, or construction advice.
 Confirm current ADU rules with the City of Vancouver or Clark County, and consult licensed professionals before building.